Welcome

 ISO 2531 and EN 545 Standard Diameter Range

 Ductile iron water pipes follow standardized nominal diameter (DN) designations per ISO 2531 and EN 545.
-The available size range covers DN80 to DN2000, with DN100-DN300 for distribution networks and DN400+ for transmission mains.
+The available size range covers:

 DN SizeOD (mm)Typical Application